bodrick/awesome/TOPICS.md

 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.
 *   [JetBrains/projector-docker](https://github.com/JetBrains/projector-docker) - Run JetBrains IDEs remotely with Docker
-*   [jina-ai/jina](https://github.com/jina-ai/jina) - 🔮 Multimodal AI services & pipelines with cloud-native stack: gRPC, Kubernetes, Docker, OpenTelemetry, Prometheus, Jaeger, etc.
+*   [jina-ai/jina](https://github.com/jina-ai/jina) - ☁️ Build multimodal AI applications with cloud-native stack
 *   [bcicen/ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics
 *   [slydetector/simply-nzedb](https://github.com/slydetector/simply-nzedb) - The simplest way to get nZEDb up and running with docker
 *   [Boerderij/Varken](https://github.com/Boerderij/Varken) - Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana as a frontend